absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 ### **Post-Deployment Verification**

-Once the chart is installed, you can verify that Supermq is running correctly:
+Once the chart is installed, you can verify that Magistrala is running correctly:

 #### View all resources in the `smq` namespace: